billmclean/Julia_Lessons/markdown/lesson08.md

 | `true`  | `false` |
 | `false` | `true`  |

-We can use these operators in combinations with the comparison operators to build up logical expressions.
+We can use these operators, in combination with the comparison operators, to build up logical expressions.
 The comparison operators have the highest priority, followed by `!`, and finally by `&&` and `||`.
 The expressions are evaluated from left to right.
-In practice, it is often best to use parentheses so the meaning clear at a glance.
+In practice, it is often best to use parentheses so the meaning is clear at a glance.

 **Exercise.** Work out the truth value for each of the following expressions, and check your answers by typing them in the REPL.